 What Is an EIN Used For?

-While those are the most common reasons to acquire an Employer Identification Number, they’re also used for the following applications:
+While those are the most common reasons to apply for one, EINs are also necessary for the following applications:

 - Filing an employment tax return, an excise tax return, or an alcohol, tobacco, and firearms tax return